gardener/gardener/docs/usage/logging.md

 * `ContainerLogMaxSize` for rotation
 * `ContainerLogMaxFiles` for retention

-### Docker Container Runtime

-In this case, the log rotation and retention is implemented by a `logrotate` service provisioned by Gardener, which rotates logs once `100M` size is reached.
-Logs are compressed on daily basis and retained for a maximum period of `14d`.

 ### ContainerD Runtime

 In this case, it is possible to configure the `containerLogMaxSize` and `containerLogMaxFiles` fields in the Shoot specification.
-Both fields are optional and if nothing is specified, then the `kubelet` rotates on the same size `100M` as in the `docker` container runtime.
+Both fields are optional and if nothing is specified, then the `kubelet` rotates on the size `100M`.
 Those fields are part of provider's workers definition.
 Here is an example:

 ```yaml
 spec: